jasperkuperus/gcs-fuse-sync/README.md

 kubectl get pod
-kubectl exec -it <pod-name> --container gcs-fuse-sync /bin/sh kubectl exec -it <pod-name> --container hello-world /bin/sh cd /bucket-share ls -al echo wow2 > hi.txt cat hi.txt
+kubectl exec -it <pod-name> --container gcs-fuse-sync /bin/sh kubectl exec -it <pod-name> --container hello-world /bin/sh

+# Run in both containers:
+cd /bucket-share
+ls -al
+echo wow2 > hi.txt
+cat hi.txt
 ```

+The contents will be in sync.
+Also have a look at GCP, `hi.txt` will be there!

 ## References